Nafray® Pennisetum alopecuroides ‘PA300’

 NOTE: Do not get this native Australian Pennisetum alopecuroides confused with the invasive African variety (P. setaceum).
-The native Australian varieties have a much wider plume than the exotic variety, and are non-invasive making them a safer choice.
+The native Australian varieties have a much wider plume than the exotic variety, and are a better choice.

-Very rarely in ideal conditions, this variety has the low possibility to regenerate from seed (e.g. Northern NSW/QLD in warm/wet winters, wet areas and excessively irrigated gardens).
+In ideal conditions, this variety can regenerate from seed (e.g. Northern NSW/QLD or occasionally in other regions , in wet areas and excessively irrigated gardens).

-It is not an invasive weed as it is a native, however if you experience these conditions and prefer to avoid the low chance of regeneration, remove spent flower heads as required and dispose of correctly.
+It is not an invasive weed as it is a native, however if you experience these conditions and prefer to avoid the chance of regeneration, remove spent flower heads as required and dispose of correctly.
 In drier times, the seed is less likely to germinate.